Angelica Verdan

 Video Artist and Video Gamer

 Angelica Verdan is a Filipino American video artist deconstructing the idea of digital presence and how it manifests and functions differently than physical identity.
-Inspired by video games and online communities, she uses video, projection, and other digital media as methods to study how people interact and express themselves in all spaces.Angelica began her professional art career after receiving the Aunspaugh Fellowship from the Department of Art at the University of Virginia.
+Inspired by video games and online communities, she uses video, projection, and other digital media to study how people interact and express themselves in all spaces.Angelica began her professional art career after receiving the Aunspaugh Fellowship from the Department of Art at the University of Virginia.
 Angelica has exhibited in galleries, museums, and festivals worldwide including the 16th Digital Graffiti Festival at Alys Beach, Florida, US, the Czong Institute of Contemporary Art in Gimpo, South Korea, and the Japan Media Arts Festival at the National Art Center in Tokyo, Japan.
-Most recently, she participated in Arte Pubblica e Metaverso by MiRNArte in Venice, Italy.
+Most recently, she participated in I Regret To Inform You That... at the Transformation Gallery in London, United Kingdom.
 Angelica is currently based in Virginia, US.

 Exhibitions and Screenings

-A hybrid multimedia installation spread on the island of Venice, navigable through an app download.
+A hybrid multimedia installation spread across the island of Venice, navigable through an app download.
 Venice, Italy.
 July 17 - November 2, 2023.

 Projection art festival showcasing digital technologies and celebrating projection work.
 Alys Beach, Florida, US.
 May 19-20, 2023.